Actions used in workflow

 For dropdown type fields:

-• Set – system sets a new value of a field based on the available field option like list or dictionary
+• Set – the system sets a new value of a field based on the available field option like list or dictionary

-• Match – system copies value from related field set from document fields or system fields like user ID and user details
+• Match – the system copies value from related field set from document fields or system fields like user ID and user details

 For date type fields: